What sections should I include in a Capability Statement?

 To learn more about how to obtain these codes, which are required for any small business wanting to win government contracts, you can visit https://www.sba.gov/contracting.

-Contact Information: Make sure agencies know how to get ahold of you after they learn more about your business.
-Include a person to contact with their title, email, phone number, address and the business website.
+Make sure agencies know how to get ahold of you after they learn more about your business.
+Include a person to contact with their title, email, phone number, address, and the business website.

 Capability Statement Template

-If you’re ready to propel your company’s success, your employees and teams must be strong, effective innovation storytellers and writers.
-Learn more about Untold’s fully online, self-paced virtual trainings to empower your teams for success!
+And, if you’re ready to propel your company’s success, your employees and teams must be strong, effective innovation storytellers and writers.
+Learn more about Untold’s virtual trainings to empower your teams for success!